dhiruXDev/Job-Poral/README.md

 # 🧑‍💼 Job Portal - MERN Stack Job Search & Recruitment Platform

-Job Portal is a full-featured MERN stack application built to streamline the job-seeking and hiring process.
+**Job Portal** is a full-featured MERN stack application built to streamline the job-seeking and hiring process.
 Whether you're a job seeker browsing for the perfect opportunity or a recruiter looking for top-tier talent, this platform provides a seamless, modern, and AI-enhanced experience.
 It allows users to post jobs, search for opportunities, apply, and manage applications.
 Companies can create listings, filter applicants, and manage recruitment all in one place.
----

 ## 🚀 Live Demo

 - **Live Demo:** [Demo](https://job-poral-sigma.vercel.app)
+-
 ---

 ## 📌 Features